waepoints/waepointstandards-documentation/standards.md

 **Module Descriptions**, system speech Which defines modules for extension, expansion, or enhancement of the Waepoint System Standards without altering the files

-**Server**, a stackable device which has been set up with rules with the Create the rules for use of the Waepoint Systems… system command and the Update the rules for use of the Waepoint Systems… system command from the set of provisions of the Micro Utilities with outgoing and incoming contacting and is travelable and outgoing joining capacity, and a large contactings capacity, and has the capacity to be segmented into system stacked segments, which allow saving of the user profile(s) of the user(s), keeping the indexing appropriate and ensuring loss of cached data doesn’t unintentionally occur, during the act of deleting, and unstacking, reindexing the cache of data, and indexing, reindexing, if needed, each time when would be best, out of all the times when expected to, perfectly, in the right way, for giving a clean, reliable, best, for the reliability, and functionality, of the index, and, reevaluating, then reorganizing, then reordering, the cache(s), as best for the cache’s, or caches’, integrity, index, then extracting, the updated, extracted, form of the snapshot of every set of visual data from the cache(s)
+**Server**, a stackable device which has been set up with rules with the Create the rules for use of the Waepoint Systems… system command and the Update the rules for use of the Waepoint Systems… system command from the set of provisions of the Micro Utilities with outgoing and incoming contacting and is travelable and outgoing joining capacity, and a large contactings capacity, and has the capacity to be segmented into system stacked segments, which allow saving of the user profile(s) of the user(s), keeping the indexing appropriate and ensuring loss of cached data doesn’t unintentionally occur, during the act of deleting, and unstacking, reindexing the cache of data, and indexing, reindexing, if needed, each time when would be best, out of all the times when expected to, perfectly, in the right way, for giving a clean, reliable, best, for the reliability, and functionality, of the index, and, reevaluating, then reorganizing, then reordering, the cache(s), as best for the cache’s, the partial cache, or cache’s partial form, or caches’, integrity, index, then if visual cache data is supported by the server, extracting, the updated, extracted, form of the snapshot of every set of visual data from the cache(s), or if visual cache data isn’t supported by the server, reevaluating, the cache(s), as best for the cache’s, or caches’, integrity, index

 **Headset**, a device which has been set up with rules with the Rules for use of the Waepoint Systems… system command from the set of provisions of the Micro Utilities with outbound contacting capacity and creates a shared lobby which is travelable when performing the incoming and outgoing joining which the headset has the capacity for, has a medium to small contactings capacity, and has the capacity to be segmented into a small amount of zones, or lobbies